Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

 We conduct comprehensive ablation studies to understand the contribution of key components in \ourMethodName{}, including tree rollout and pruning strategies, dialogue tree depth, branching factor, and GRPO group size.
 To enable systematic investigation of these factors while maintaining computational feasibility, compared to the larger-scale settings used in our main experiments (\S\ref{sec:main_result}), we use a streamlined yet highly competitive configuration for default ablation experiments, where we used 200 goals for training and set the branching factor to 2.
 More results are in Appendix \ref{abs:ours_vs_grpo}.

-\paragraph{Tree Rollout and Pruning.} We compare the full \ourMethodName{} method against variants where malformat pruning, off-topic pruning, or both are disabled.
-We also experiment with a variant without tree rollout (i.e., the vanilla \textbf{GRPO baseline}).
-Results in Table~\ref{tab:ablation_pruning} show that our pruning strategies are critical for effective adversarial attack generation across all tested models.
+\paragraph{Tree Rollout and Pruning.} In Table~\ref{tab:ablation_pruning}, we compare the full \ourMethodName{} method against variants where malformat pruning, off-topic pruning, or both are disabled (in Rows 2-4).
+We also experiment with a variant without tree rollout, i.e., a GRPO baseline that retains our format and topic pruning (in the last row).
+Results show that our pruning strategies are crucial for adversarial attacks across all target models.
 Removing all pruning mechanisms (``w/o any pruning'') causes a dramatic performance collapse, with ASR dropping by an average of 25\%.
-This demonstrates that without proper guidance, the tree search explores many invalid and unproductive dialogue paths that fail to elicit the targeted harmful responses.
-It is also interesting to note that the tree rollout mechanism itself provides significant gains, improving ASR by 9.8 points on average compared to standard GRPO.
-This validates our hypothesis that structured exploration through dialogue trees, combined with effective pruning, enables more systematic discovery of effective multi-turn attack strategies than conventional optimization approaches.
+This demonstrates that without proper constraints, the tree search can explore many invalid and low-quality dialogue paths that fail to produce effective jailbreaking and introduce noise in the training.
+Besides, the tree rollout mechanism itself provides significant gains, improving ASR by 9.8 points on average when comparing \ourMethodName{} to the ``w/o tree rollout'' baseline (both with our pruning).
+This validates that structured exploration through dialogue trees, combined with effective pruning, enables more systematic discovery of effective multi-turn attack strategies.

 \paragraph{Tree Depth.} We investigate the impact of the planning horizon by varying tree depth, which corresponds to the number of conversation turns, from 1 to 7.
 The results in Figure \ref{fig:ablation_combined}(a) show that the ASR of our attacker consistently increases across all three target models as the conversation extends from one to five turns.
 This trend underscores the effectiveness of multi-turn strategies and demonstrates that our method successfully leverages a longer planning horizon to craft more effective attacks.
 However, performance slightly declines at seven turns.
 We hypothesize that this occurs because relying solely on the outcome rewards leads to sparse and delayed signals in long-horizon settings.
 Future work could explore incorporating process-based rewards or intermediate objectives to provide denser signals and improve long-horizon optimization.